Cristela Alonzo: Comedic style

 Alonzo has a trademark, raucous laugh: "If I’m laughing, you know I’m either very happy or very sad", she said.
 "I cope with things with jokes."
 She is an observational comic who reflects on stories in her own life, and was inspired by Bill Cosby and Roseanne Barr and her favorite childhood shows (The Cosby Show and Roseanne).

 Activism

 After the 2016 election, Alonzo has stated that with the mentorship and encouragement of Dolores Huerta and poet Sonia Sanchez, she became more politically active, with a focus on immigration and healthcare.
 She supported Julian Castro for his 2020 presidential campaign.
 Alonzo has been outspoken as to the lack of representation of Latino candidate Castro on Saturday Night Live in their coverage of Democratic candidates.
 Julian Castro's twin brother Congressman Joaquin Castro introduced Alonzo on-stage on in-video in her 2022 comedy special Middle Classy, referring to her as "my badass friend".

 Alonzo was criticized for celebrating the death of Rush Limbaugh on Twitter on February 17, 2021, when she tweeted out the post "Happy Rush Limbaugh is Dead Day.
-I didn’t even get the chance to put my tree up!"
-She was further criticized for doubling down by saying that she was "Not sorry...".
+I didn't even get the chance to put my tree up!"
+She was further criticized for saying that she was "Not sorry...".